leytonoday/Pennywise-Discord-Bot/README.md

 - To practice my TypeScript after reading Modern JavaScript for the Impatient by Cay S. Horstmann and Programming TypeScript by Boris Cherny
 - To create a unique feature to attract users to my discord server

 This program was written using NodeJS with TypeScript, and uses PostgreSQL to store it's data.
-Assuming your server is running on Ubuntu, or some other flavour of linux, then this video will show you how to set up the PostgreSQL database: https://www.youtube.com/watch?v=-LwI4HMR_Eg&t=649s.
+Assuming your server is running on Ubuntu, or some other flavour of linux, this video will show you how to set up the PostgreSQL database: https://www.youtube.com/watch?v=-LwI4HMR_Eg&t=649s.

 ## Features